Kenshiki Labs

 ReBAC

 ReBAC stands for relationship-based access control.
-In Kenshiki, it scopes evidence by caller identity and document relationship so the model only sees material the caller is authorized to use.
+In Kenshiki Labs, it scopes evidence by caller identity and document relationship so the model only sees material the caller is authorized to use.

 Why It Matters